Free shipping on most US orders over $50!

 Yuki the dog has chronic digestive issues

-While taking the capsules, Yuki’s stools improved in consistency and color and continued to improve in the following month.
-Subsequently, Ganz was able to reintroduce other protein sources and healthy treats into Yuki’s diet.
-She hasn’t had another bout of gastroenteritis since, and her stools continue to have a healthy consistency and color.
+While taking the capsules, Yuki’s stools improved in consistency and continued to improve in the following weeks.
+Subsequently, Dr. Ganz was able to reintroduce additional protein sources and treats into Yuki’s diet.
+Gut Restore stabilized her symptoms, and she continued with solid stools long after.

 microbial analyses results - AnimalBiome